The most popular form of corporate entity are the two following types of limited liability company:

 |Property value (ANG) from||Property value (ANG) to||Tax amount||Rate (%)|

 |Relevant documents||Property tax law|

-Sales in Curaçao are subject to sales tax (OB).
-This tax is levied over the sales volume of the following actions:
+Sales in Curaçao are subject to turnover tax (OB).
+This tax is levied over the total sales volume of the following actions:

 |Insurance, hotel accommodations||7|

 |Prepared food, soft drinks, alcoholic beverages, tobacco products, etc.||9|

 Goods brought into free circulation in Curaçao, by sea or by air, are considered as imports.
 Import duties, sales tax and excise duties may apply.
 Duties are imposed on the total sum of the value of goods, the freight cost and the insurance cost.
 The rates vary and are conform the harmonized system (HS).
 Rates for a sample list of goods are below.

 When someone in your family dies, you may be subject to inheritance tax or transitional tax.
 You pay inheritance tax on the value of everything that you have inherited from the deceased, if the deceased was a resident at the time of his death.
 If the deceased lived abroad at the time of death, you will pay transitional tax if you inherit one or more real estate property located here from the deceased.